dhis2/wow-backend/jpa_api.md

 ### JPA criteria query in DHIS2

+#### 1. Overview
 From 2.31, Hibernate Native API is replaced by JPA Criteria Query.
 The old hibernate Restriction/Criteria is deprecated.

-As the native JPA Criteria Query is a bit complicated, we have implemented some common generic methods in **HibernateGenericStore** and **HibernateIdentifiableObjectStore**.

-Some known issues :
+Known issues :

-*  We are still using hibernate xml mapping file .hbm, so if we use a compound primary key JPA Criteria API won't be able to find they attributes belong to that compound mapping, For example:
+*  We are still using hibernate xml mapping file .hbm, so if we map a compound primary key then JPA Criteria API won't be able to find the attributes belong to that compound ID, For example:

           <composite-id>
                   <key-many-to-one name="programStageInstance" class="org.hisp.dhis.program.ProgramStageInstance"